Homemade Italian Meatballs

 Instructions

-• In a large mixing bowl, using your hands, mix together the beef, veal, pork, and eggs.
+• In a large mixing bowl, mix together the beef, pork, veal, and eggs.
+Mix until just combined.

-• Using an ice cream scoop, pull out chunks of meat and roll them between your hands that have been dampened with water.
-Place the balls on a baking sheet.
-Refrigerate the rolled balls for at least 10 minutes.
+• Pull out chunks of meat and roll them between your hands that have been dampened with water.
+Each ball should be slightly larger than a golf ball, approx. 3 oz. each.
+Place the balls on a baking sheet lined with parchment paper.
+Refrigerate the rolled balls for 15 minutes to 1 hour.

 • Bake meatballs for 30 minutes.
 Flipping once, halfway through cooking.